Free shipping for Australia deliveries when product totals over $140

 These coffees were so "out there" that people who tasted them did not know what to say - speechlessness was common.

-A long time ago, in my early coffee roasting days, I remember the first few months of dealing with Sumatran coffee.
+A long time ago, in my early days of coffee roasting, I remember the first few months dealing with Sumatran coffee.

-In those days, most things about Sumatrans did not make sense.
+In those days, most things about Sumatrans made little sense.

-I had made the novice mistake of attempting to taste these freshly roasted coffees when they were still developing and fell into the common trap.
+I had made the novice mistake of tasting these freshly roasted coffees while they were still developing, and I fell into the common trap.

-Little did I realize that Sumatran coffees needed to be "put away" for ten days after roasting, or else the cup was harsh and abrasive.
+Little did I realise that Sumatran coffees needed to be "put away" for 10 days after roasting, or else the cup would be harsh and abrasive.

 Some of my most memorable coffees have been 90-day-old Sumatrans - they refine so well with age.

-So, what precisely do you get with a Sumatran coffee that makes it so unique?
+So, what exactly makes Sumatran coffee so unique?

 • Intense body - That thick, syrupy substance coats every surface of your mouth, leaving a long-lasting viscosity.